Chart Color Schemes

 Shoal Bay has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No changes can impact an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+No changes can impact an area's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
 AreaSearch has identified zero projects that could potentially affect this area.
-Notable projects include the Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), the Port Stephens Housing Delivery Program, the Newcastle Offshore Wind Project, and the Draft Greater Newcastle Metropolitan Plan 2036.
-The following list outlines those projects likely to be most relevant.
+Notable projects include Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), Port Stephens Housing Delivery Program, Newcastle Offshore Wind Project, and Draft Greater Newcastle Metropolitan Plan 2036.
+The following list outlines those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.